Characters: Fate Stay Night Servants

 - Graceful Loser: Compliments Saber and Shirou on beating him in his final moments, where he has regained his sanity.

 - Huge Guy, Tiny Girl: Extreme height difference between him and his Master, Ilya.
-Guesstimating by comparing her size with Saber's, Berserker towers roughly one and a half meters over Ilya, and is about 5 times as broad.
+Berserker towers one-point-two meters over Ilya, and is about 5 times as broad.

 - I Am Not Left-Handed: Ilya has been holding back the boost he would be getting from his Mad Enhancement, meaning that his curbstomps until his final battle in Fate had been the same even if he wasn't a Berserker.